Jasiel-Stark8/semblance_halo/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU Alferno License.
 See `LICENSE` for more information.

-Remember to replace `https://github.com/yourusername/semblance-halo.git` with the actual URL of your GitHub repo and adjust any instructions according to your project's setup.

-For the code snippets within the README, you can use GitHub Flavored Markdown to format the code with syntax highlighting.